 Valhalla's storage architecture is more similar to systems like Amazon S3 than traditional filesystems backed by block devices.

 In filesystems, a volume is a unique namespace for managing directories and files.
 Everything Valhalla stores is broken into a series of volumes.
 Each environment (dev, test, live) of each site on Pantheon gets its own Valhalla volume.
-Valhalla volume exist as a wide rows in Cassandra that map individual paths to metadata, including a SHA-512 hash of the file content.
+Valhalla volumes exist as wide rows in Cassandra that map individual paths to metadata, including a SHA-512 hash of the file content.
 We can pack all of this data into a single row because, in Cassandra, a row can scale to over two billion entries if the columns are tiny like our file and directory entries.

 Valhalla also manages the content of files by creating a row for each content hash.
 Each row contains a series of columns (each up to 5MB) named after the offsets into the content of the file.
 A file under 5MB simply has one column named "0".
 Because file content is addressed by its hash, multiple references to the same content (whether from the same or different volumes) are able to use the same content.
 This hash addressing automatically prevents duplicate storage (other than in Cassandra, where we keep three copies of everything already).

 Valhalla also uses a copy-on-write strategy for when files change; writing different content to an existing file causes the new content to get its own content row and the entry on the volume to be pointed at the new content.
 To clean up old content that isn't used in any volumes, Valhalla asynchronously counts references (using a special strategy to avoid race conditions in Cassandra) and deletes content that has achieved a stable state of zero references.